Exploring Monastic Life

 Explore monastic life with Ven.
-Thubten Chodron and the Abbey nuns and monk.
+Thubten Chodron and the Abbey nuns and monks.

 Bring your questions and dreams.

 What Is It?

-Exploring Monastic Life (EML) is an intensive training program, held in late July-August every year.
+Exploring Monastic Life (EML) is an intensive training program that is offered annually.
 It’s for people thinking about becoming a Buddhist monk or nun, and for newly ordained monastics.
 There’s no other program like it.